Sangam-SM/cryptographic-encryption-and-decryption/README.md

-# Cryptograpy encryption and decryption 🔐
+# Cryptographic encryption and decryption 🔐

 Hey there!
 This is my cool encryption tool that I made to help you send secret messages.
 It's super easy to use and looks pretty nice too!